Kieler Yacht-Club: After World War II

-In the postwar years Kiel was under British occupation, and regulations imposed by the new rulers made yacht clubs in Kiel no longer operative.
-British officers ran a "British Kiel Yacht Club", who even revived the Kiel Week regattas in 1946 and 1947, but German citizens were excluded from this military yacht club.
+In the postwar years, Kiel was under British occupation, and regulations imposed by the new rulers made yacht clubs in Kiel no longer operative.
+British officers ran a "British Kiel Yacht Club", which even revived the Kiel Week regattas in 1946 and 1947, but German citizens were excluded from this military yacht club.

-In 1948, Kiel Yacht Club was allowed to be established and during the following decades it experienced a steady growth.
-After its recovery it became again one of the most prestigious yacht clubs of Germany.
-In 1982 the celebrations for the Kieler Woche's 100th birthday are organized with a large windjammer parade to close the event.
+In 1948, Kiel Yacht Club was allowed to be established, and during the following decades, it experienced steady growth.
+After its recovery, it became again one of the most prestigious yacht clubs in Germany.